-GROWING UP AS a Manchester United fan in the era of the Arsenal Invincibles, I perhaps would have been excused for despising Thierry Henry.
+Growing up as a Manchester United fan in the era of the Arsenal Invincibles, I perhaps would have been excused for disliking Thierry Henry.
 The Frenchman was the archetypal player to strike fear into the hearts of young fans of opposing teams like myself.
 However, as I continued watching United and Arsenal battling for Premier League supremacy year after year, I softened to Henry’s charm.
 His panache, infinite coolness and immeasurable talent only made him an endearing character to me, despite the colours he adorned.
 It was undeniable: Thierry Henry was mesmerising to watch, no matter where your allegiances lay.

-Henry is the latest of Sky Sports’ increasingly star-studded collection of expert pundits.
-It is perhaps an appropriate change of course for the former Arsenal man as his personality and charisma make him a good fit for the world of studios and cameras.
-Regardless of the success he experiences as an astute observer of the game, it will be a hefty task to surpass the portfolio of ingenious moments he spoiled the purists with during his time at the top.
+Henry is the latest of that former Invincibles vintage to move into coaching.
+It is perhaps an appropriate change of course for the former Arsenal man as his personality and charisma make him a good fit for the leading of others.
+Regardless of the success he experiences as the main man in the dugout, it will be a hefty task to surpass the portfolio of ingenious moments he spoiled the purists with during his time as a player.

-In the principality, Henry blossomed into a player of sublime quality and was instrumental in Monaco’s 1996-97 Ligue 1 triumph.
+In the principality, Henry blossomed into a player of sublime quality and was instrumental in Monaco’s 1996/97 Ligue 1 triumph.
 Of course, his reward for conquering the domestic sphere in France was the opportunity to exhibit his prodigious talents on a greater platform: the Champions League.
-In the 1997-98 campaign, Jean Tigana’s Monaco surprised many by reaching the semi-finals, thanks in no small part to Henry’s seven goals.
-It was the young Frenchman’s rapidly improving firepower that thrust Monaco to new heights and to the highest stratums of European club football.
+In the 1997/98 campaign, Jean Tigana’s Monaco surprised many by reaching the semi-finals, thanks in no small part to Henry’s seven goals.
+It was the young Frenchman’s rapidly improving firepower that thrust Monaco to new heights and to the highest stratum of European club football.

 By his 21st birthday, Henry had officially announced himself on the highest stage in European club football and established himself as one of the hottest prospects in the world.
 The sky was the limit for the gifted winger from Les Ulis on the outskirts of Paris, who had already achieved more than any other French player of his generation by such a young age.
 Named France Football’s Young Player of the Year, Henry also collected a European title with the France under-21 and earned a call-up to the senior squad from national manager Aimé Jacquet.